 It identifies the QA activities, which usually include regular quality audits of the various processes at specified intervals.
 It might also include reporting criteria for performance of the quality system and potential improvements to the system.
 Since QA is a process of continual improvement, it is not usually possible to identify every aspect of process improvement up front, however laying the groundwork can give the project team a head start.

 Continuous Improvement is a cornerstone ISO-9001, the gold standard for certification of an organization’s Quality Management System.
 Although there are not many black-and-white rules within ISO-9001 due to the many differences in quality standards from industry to industry, continuous improvement is one of them, and rightly so.

 The Quality Assurance system should be structured as to ensure that the process are always looked at critically with room for improvement no matter how much progress has already been made.
-There is never enough QA.
-When quality improvement has stopped, it is effectively moving backwards.
+Continuous Improvement dictates that there is never enough QA.
+That is, when quality improvement has stopped, quality is effectively moving backwards.

 - Quality Assurance

 - Do you Know your Cost of Quality?

 - Project Management 101